BurntSushi/blog/content/post/csv.md

 lines) or escape literal quotes that appear in your data.
 The CSV writer can also be easily configured to use different delimiters or quoting strategies.

-In this section, we'll take a look a look at how to tweak some of the settings on a CSV writer.
+In this section, we'll take a look at how to tweak some of the settings on a CSV writer.
 In particular, we'll write TSV ("tab separated values") instead of CSV, and we'll ask the CSV writer to quote all non-numeric fields.
 Here's an example: